 Additionally, when linking a program containing only a vertex and fragment shader, there is a limit on the total number of components used as vertex shader outputs or fragment shader inputs.
 This limit is given by the value of the implementation-dependent constant MAX_VARYING_COMPONENTS.
+The implementation-dependent constant MAX_VARYING_VECTORS has a value equal to the value of MAX_VARYING_COMPONENTS divided by four.
 Each varying or special variable component used as either a vertex shader output or fragment shader input count against this limit, except for the components of gl_Position.
 A program containing only a vertex and fragment shader that accesses more than this limit's worth of components of varying and special variables may fail to link, unless device-dependent optimizations are able to make the program fit within available hardware resources.

-Each program object can specify a set of one or more vertex or geometry shader output variables to be recorded in transform feedback mode (see section 2.19).
-When a geometry shader is active (see section 2.15), transform feedback records the values of the selected geometry shader output variables from the emitted vertices.
-Otherwise, the values of the selected vertex shader output variables are recorded.
-The values to record are specified with the command void TransformFeedbackVaryings(uint program, sizei count, const char varyings, enum bufferMode);
+Each program object can specify a set of output variables from one shader to be recorded in transform feedback mode (see section 2.20).
+The variables that can be recorded are those emitted by the first active shader, in order, from the following list:

+- geometry shader

+- tessellation evaluation shader

+- tessellation control shader

+- vertex shader

+The values to record are specified with the command

+''' void TransformFeedbackVaryings( uint program, sizei count, const char varyings, enum bufferMode); '''

-program specifies the program object. count specifies the number of varying variables used for transform feedback. varyings is an array of count zeroterminated strings specifying the names of the varying variables to use for transform feedback.
+program specifies the program object. count specifies the number of varying variables used for transform feedback. varyings is an array of count zero-terminated strings specifying the names of the varying variables to use for transform feedback.
 The varying variables specified in varyings can be either built-in varying variables (beginning with "gl") or user-defined ones.
 Varying variables are written out in the order they appear in the array varyings. bufferMode is either INTERLEAVED_ATTRIBS or SEPARATE_ATTRIBS, and identifies the mode used to capture the varying variables when transform feedback is active.
+The error

-The error INVALID_VALUE is generated if bufferMode is SEPARATE_ATTRIBS and count is greater than the value of the implementation-dependent limit MAX_TRANSFORM-FEEDBACK_SEPARATE_ATTRIBS.
+INVALID_VALUE is generated if bufferMode is SEPARATE_ATTRIBS and count is greater than the value of the implementation-dependent limit MAX_TRANSFORM-FEEDBACK SEPARATE ATTRIBS.